digital-ai/release-integration-sdk-workshop/part-1/lab-1-run-hello-world.md

 **Unix / macOS**

-Add the following entry to `/etc/hosts` (sudo privileges is required to edit):
+Add the following lines to `/etc/hosts` (sudo privileges is required to edit):

+    127.0.0.1 digitalai.release.local
     127.0.0.1 container-registry

 **Windows**